amantaya/grazing-interaction/docs/pubs/2022-heber-report/2022-Heber-Report-Methods.md

 each area that were stratified by Terrestrial Ecosystem Unit (TEUs) to ensure that we captured a range of vegetation types on and off the HWHT.
 From these stratified random points, we selected 15 sites on the HWHT and 10 sites off the HWHT on adjacent lands.
-We chose an un-even distribution of camera sites because our focus was on movements within the HWHT and we wanted to prioritize capturing movements of animals within the HWHT.
+We chose an uneven distribution of camera sites because our focus was on movements within the HWHT and we wanted to prioritize capturing movements of animals within the HWHT.